dincamihai/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was:

+ - implement an architecture that already prooved good results (eg: lenet or nvidia model)
+ - collect the right data to make it drive on track1
+ - reduce the model but retain the performance
+ - check on track2
+ - collect data to drive on track2
+ - make it drive on both tracks

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...